 Patients should talk with their health care providers and insurance companies before a disaster hits to understand what happens if their area goes into a state of public health emergency.

 Before moving to Louisiana, Tropical Storm Harvey pounded Texas roadways, homes, schools and even some major cancer centers.
-MD Anderson Cancer Center and Texas Oncology’s daily routines were affected by flood waters that entered the hospitals.
+The University of Texas MD Anderson Cancer Center in Houston and Texas Oncology’s daily routines were affected by flood waters that entered the hospitals.